make presentation phone

 • Add live video

-• Set the movie format
+• Set the movie and image formats

 • Position and align objects